 Learn more about different types of HVAC systems while thinking about your building’s needs.

 What exactly is HVAC, and how do these systems work?
 These are fundamental questions.
-Heating, ventilation, and air conditioning (HVAC) refers to the technology and systems that control indoor air temperature and airflow.
+Heating, ventilation, and air conditioning (HVAC) refers to the technology and mechanical systems that control indoor air temperature and airflow.
 Heating and cooling systems affect comfort levels and also indoor air quality.

 Commercial HVAC refers to the types of HVAC systems that operate on a larger scale compared to residential scales, providing temperature and ventilation regulation for offices, warehouses, and all types of commercial buildings.